GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-pubsub.md

 This tutorial uses billable components of Cloud Platform including:

-* Google App Engine flexible environment
+* App Engine flexible environment
-* Google Cloud Pub/Sub
+* Cloud Pub/Sub

 Use the [pricing calculator](https://cloud.google.com/products/calculator/) to generate a cost estimate based on your projected usage.
 New GCP users might be eligible for a